anandnimkar/behavioural-cloning/README.md

   After adjustment:

   ![After Adjustment](./media/after_adjustment.png)

+  This would create training data that would suggest to steer the car away from lane boundaries.

 #### Jittering of Training Data and Resizing of Images
 Each image underwent random translation, rotation, and brightness adjustment, which also required adjusting the labelled steering angle given the extent of translation or rotation (e.g., 0.01 steering position adjustment for every pixel of translation).